plotly/graphing-library-docs/README.md

 Making sure that a pull request passes every CI check is part of the code review process.

-## Search indices
+## Search indexes

-Search on plotly.com docs pages is powered by Algolia indices that are updated separately from the site build.
-There are four indices, each updated by its own `make` target:
+Search on plotly.com docs pages is powered by Algolia indexes that are updated separately from the site build.
+There are four indexes, each updated by its own `make` target:

 | Index | Search on | Update with |
 | --- | --- | --- |